MESH Autumn Academy for Planetary Wellbeing A Graduate School on Multispecies Conviviality (MESH Well) - Completed

 The MESH Autumn Academy for Planetary Well-being builds on the success of the two prior graduate summer schools organised by the Environmental Humanities initiative within EUniWell (EHWell) at Linnaeus University (2022) and the University of Florence (2023).

-Continuing this successful series, a Graduate School will be linked to our annual MESH Symposium on Multispecies Conviviality in October 2024 and the launch of the UoC BRIDGES hub for Planetary Well-being.
-Our goal is to create a European community of researchers dedicated to enhancing planetary (more-than-human) well-being.
+Continuing this successful series, a Graduate School was held in conjonction with the annual MESH Symposium on Multispecies Conviviality in October 2024 and the launch of the UoC BRIDGES Thematic Hub.
+The goal was to create a European community of researchers dedicated to enhancing planetary (more-than-human) well-being.

 Purpose and Significance